 The beach is very accessible via train or car.

 Robert Moses has calm water that is ideal for swimming, gentle waves for surfing, and boogie-boarding.

-If you carried a camera, head over to Fire Island lighthouse for the beach’s amazing views and take some pictures.
+If you carry a camera, head over to Fire Island lighthouse for the beach’s incredible views and take some pictures.

 There is also an 18-hole Pitch & Putt golf course at the beach and a volleyball net.